 Revenue from sales of development properties in the United States where the construction period, the period from the construction permit award date to the unit delivery date is expected to be 12 months or less, or the construction period is expected to be longer than 12 months and sales prices are not certain to be collected is recognized by the full accrual method when the sale is consummated and the unit has been delivered.
 Revenue from the sale of properties held for sale is recognized by the full accrual method at the time of the closing of an individual unit sale.
 This occurs when title to the property is transferred to the buyer.
 A sale is not considered consummated until (a) the parties are bound by the terms of a contract, (b) all consideration has been exchanged, (c) any permanent financing of which the seller is responsible has been arranged, (d) all conditions precedent to closing have been performed, (e) the seller does not have substantial continuing involvement with the property, and (f) the usual risks and rewards of ownership have been transferred to the buyer.
 In addition, the buyer's initial and continuing investment must be adequate to demonstrate a commitment to pay for the property, and the buyer's receivable, if any, must not be subject to future subordination.
 Sales transactions not meeting all the conditions of the full accrual method are accounted for using the deposit method in which all costs are capitalized as incurred, and payments received from the buyer are recorded as a deposit liability.
-Cost of sales is recognized by determining the ratio of the area of the relevant units completed and sold to the estimated total project costs.
+Cost of sales is recognized by determining the ratio of the area of the relevant units completed and sold to the estimated total project area, and applying that ratio to the estimated total project costs.

-For the year ended December 31, 2014, revenue under the full accrual method was recognized in the amount of US\$4.9 million for the sales of 7 of 15 finished condominium units located in Irvine, California.
 For the year ended December 31, 2015, revenue was recognized in the amount of US\$0.8 million for the resale of the remaining parcels of the Northern Nevada Land Portfolio and US\$0.8 million for the sales of the remaining 1 finished condominium unit located in Irvine, California.
 For the year ended December 31, 2016, revenue was recognized in the amount of US\$152.0 million for the sales of 106 units of Oosten project, located in New York.
+For the year ended December 31, 2017, revenue was recognized in the amount of US\$98.8 million for the sales of 66 units of Oosten project, located in New York.